technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS student guide - SAP_plus_extend_and_innovate.md

 3. How will this solution help us to create a better process for getting our products from the manufacturing to the warehouses and then to the stores any quicker?
 Our staff is already working overtime and trucks won't be able to physically drive any faster while maintaining safety standards.

-4. How can we ensure that privacy of our customers is sufficiently protected if we pursue targeted advertising by leveraging Azure services?
+4. How can we ensure the privacy of our customers is sufficiently protected if we pursue targeted advertising by leveraging Azure services?

 ### Infographic for common scenarios

-SAP on Azure provides many potential scenarios and benefits that are show in this illustration.
+SAP on Azure provides many potential scenarios and benefits that are shown in this illustration.
 ![Diagram illustrating SAP on Azure scenarios and benefits.](media/sap-on-azure-scenarios-benefits.png 'SAP on Azure Scenarios and Benefits')

-Cloud, data and AI provide ways to shift how data is utilized.
+Cloud, data, and AI provide ways to shift how data is utilized.
 This graphic highlights some of these capabilities.
 ![Diagram illustrating a transformative shift fueled by cloud, data, and AI.](media/cloud-data-ai-transformative-shift.png 'Cloud, Data, and AI fueling a transformative shift')

 There are many drivers for migrating SAP to the cloud.
 This graphic illustrates some of these drivers.
 ![Diagram illustrating drivers for migrating SAP to the cloud.](media/drivers-for-migrating-sap-to-cloud.png 'Drivers for migrating SAP to the cloud')

 When migrating to Azure, there are different drivers that optimize your costs.
-Some of the key factors are on this graphic.
+Some of the key factors are in this graphic.

 ![Diagram illustrating cost savings with Azure.](media/optimize-cost-with-azure.png 'Optimize cost with Azure')